COVID-19 is affecting everyone, now and in the weeks to come.

 Working remotely - Summary

 Your wellbeing is more than just your physical health so it’s important to look after your mental emotional and social health as well.
 Especially when working remotely.
 Doing so will give you the emotional and mental strength to:

 - manage your responses appropriately to troubling situations and difficult people

 - hone your ability to focus and not be distracted

 - make good decisions consistently and

 - build close relationships with the people you work and live alongside.

 The Resilience Development Company is on a mission to help people work better, feel better and live better so if you think others will benefit from this post please share it.

 Our award winning resilience programmes are trusted across a diverse set of industries ranging from FTSE 100 companies, Government, Emergency Services, NHS trusts, third sector and schools.
-Our resilience training and coaching is available to anyone in person, at scale, on-line or blended.
+Our resilience training and coaching is available to anyone in person, at scale and online.